nswerner/handmade/README.md

         - I am using multiple divs, one at top: 50%, left: 50%; and the inner with an odd translation of ~(-11%, -7%);
         - .or class is translated something like %1000;

-    8) Need to properly create horizontal lines that span 100vw
+    8) -COMPLETE- Need to properly create horizontal lines that span 100vw
         - IDEA: create thin block element + border that has an id selector and goes 100%vw

     9) Error handing on the session form still doesn't activate a red focus/active on the trouble element

     10) -PARTIALLY COMPLETE- Coffee dictionary has a duplicate picture in the seed file
         - changed seed file, will need to reseed to make change

     12) ?
 DEVELOP FULLSIZE PICTURE MODAL ?